nunit/docs/docs/articles/nunit/writing-tests/attributes/nontestassembly.md

-This is an _assembly-level_ attribute, which may be used to specify that even though the assembly referes to NUnit it does not contain any tests.
+This is an _assembly-level_ attribute, which may be used to specify that even though the assembly refers to NUnit it does not contain any tests.
 This attribute can be used in connection with the command line option `--skipnontestassemblies` of the console to skip assemblies without failing.